The Massive Flat Space Limit of Cosmological Correlators: Introduction

 For large masses, this formula can be used to simplify the in-in integrals because the WKB approximation is valid during the entire evolution, from $\eta=-\infty$ all the way to $\eta=0$.
 The fast oscillations of the WKB mode function as $m\to \infty$ implies that the multi-dimensional in-in integral peaks at a region where the vertices ($\eta_a$) are clustered around a central conformal time $\eta$, i.e.,

-This is the fundamental reason why taking the MFS limit collapses the internal structure of the diagram into a single vertex.
+This is the underlying reason why taking the MFS limit collapses the internal structure of the diagram into a single vertex.

-The second observation is that, in the MFS limit, taking $\omega_T=\sum \omega_i \to 0$ serves a similar purpose as taking $k_T \to 0$ in the amplitude limit: it effectively pushes all the vertices $\eta_a$ to $-\omega_T^{-1}\to -\infty$.
-However, a key difference arises: in this limit, the mass of the propagators cannot be ignored.
-This is because, in the early time limit, the physical kinetic energy of each internal line scales inversely with $1/\omega_T$, making it proportional to the mass.
+The second observation is that, in the MFS limit, sending $\omega_T=\sum \omega_i \to 0$ plays a similar role as sending $k_T \to 0$ in the amplitude limit: it effectively pushes all the vertices $\eta_a$ to $-\omega_T^{-1}\to -\infty$, with the crucial different that, in this limit, the mass of the propagators cannot be ignored.
+This is because, in the early time limit, the physical kinetic energy of each internal line scales inversely with $1/\omega_T$, hence proportionally to the mass.
 Specifically,

 where $s$ is the norm of the internal line comoving momentum.
 In Section \ref{MFSlimitSection} and Appendix \ref{app:spectral} we use these two ingredients to prove the reduction formula in three different ways, namely ($i$) by directing taking the MFS limit of the in-in integrals, ($ii$) using the Wilsonian effective action formalism and finally, for the bubble diagram, ($iii$) using a spectral decomposition approach. \\